slackapi/java-slack-sdk/docs/guides/getting-started-with-bolt.md

 ---
 ## Project Setup

-Let's start building a Slack app with Bolt!
-This guide shows how to set up a Bolt project with Maven, and Gradle.
+Let's start building a Slack app using Bolt!
+This guide includes instructions on how to set up a Bolt project with Maven and Gradle, so use whichever section you'd like.

 ### Maven

-The first thing to do is to add the **bolt** dependency to your `pom.xml` anyway.
+After you create your Maven project, you need to add the **bolt** dependency to your `pom.xml` file.
 The **bolt** dependency is a framework-agnostic module.
 If you use Bolt along with [Spring Boot](https://spring.io/projects/spring-boot), [Quarkus (Undertow)](https://quarkus.io/), and any others on top of Servlet environment, the **bolt-servlet** library is required for your app.
 Adding only **bolt-servlet** also works for you.

 ```xml
 <dependency>